Audio Route

 The figure shows a sample of Codec Mixing function.

-In the depicted scenario shown in the figure, where Audio or Voice and Voice Prompt are mixed and played on DAC0, the UI configuration allows configuring Codec Mixing.
+In the depicted scenario shown in the figure, where Audio or Voice and Voice Prompt are mixed and played on DAC0, the tool configuration allows configuring Codec Mixing function.
 With Codec Mixing, selection of the mix path for DAC0 and DAC1 can be done according to requirements.
-Please note that the default configuration of the Codec Mixing field is already set, but there is the flexibility to modify it based on specific needs.
+Please note that the default configuration of the Codec mixing field is already set, but there is the flexibility to modify it based on specific needs.

 The figure shows how to configure Codec Mixing.